Skip to main content

 Put simply, there are two main methods of analysis.
 The most common is to set up a panel where laboratory staff look for specific substances in the water and quantify them.

 "We normalise the results to amounts per thousand people so that we can compare different times or places.
-For some drugs, we can also convert the results into a number of doses based on how much is excreted in urine.
+For some drugs, we can also convert the results into a number of doses based on how much is excreted in urine," says Louise Karlsson.

 The second method of analysis is to identify unknown substances in a sample.

 "We are developing this, but we already have methods for finding new drugs in samples.
-An example of this is when we discovered that the new drug 'crystal' had arrived in Sweden," says Johan Lindberg.
+An example of this is when we discovered that the new drug 'crystal' had arrived in Sweden.
+It can be a tool for the police to see routes of entry and distribution.
+When customs receive a seizure, we can see where the drug is appearing."

 Work on water analysis often starts with a municipality contacting RISE, which advises the municipality on how and when to take samples.